Speed Governor

 Purpose of governor:

-1. To automatically maintain the uniform speed of the engine within the specified limits, whenever there is a variation of the load.
+engine within the specified limits, whenever there is a variation of

 2. To regulate the fuel supply to the engine as per load requirements.